The Income Tax Act has laid down due date provisions to comply with the filing of the return of income in every assessment year under Section 139.

 Now, when you do not file your returns or miss the due date, you could be in one of these 3 distinct positions:

-You will be charged an interest amount of 1% per month (simple interest) on the tax amount outstanding.
-This interest will be calculated from the due date applicable to you for filing of return of the applicable year till the date that you actually file your return.
+If you have unpaid taxes that are outstanding and you have not filed your returns by the due date, you are in for trouble.
+You will be charged an interest amount of 1% per month or part of the month (simple interest) on the tax amount outstanding.
+This interest will be calculated from the due date applicable to you for filing of return of the relevant financial year till the date that you actually file your return.